 Collagen Supplements

 What is it?
 Collagen is a protein naturally produced by your body.
 In fact, collagen is found in your ligaments, bones, muscles, skin, and tendons, making it the most abundant protein in your body.
-Although some research suggests supplementing with collagen may improve gut health, there isn’t anything concrete [16,17].
+Although some research suggests supplementing with collagen may improve gut health, nothing concrete exists [16,17].

 Should You Take It?
 For most people, adding collagen peptides to your routine doesn’t hurt—especially if you need to eat more protein overall throughout your day.
 But don’t rely on it to heal your gut!